izuna385/Entity-Linking-Recent-Trends/README.md

 # Recent trends of Entiy Linking
 This repository aims to track the progress in Entity Linking.
-Studies on how to prepare entity representations are also listed, as entity representations are also mandatory with Entity linking.
+Studies on how to prepare entity representations are also listed, as entity representations are mandatory with Entity linking.